Start Here ~> Writer, Interrupted

 Food Psych Podcast: From Picky Eating to Peace with Food: Feeding Kids with Heidi Schauster

 I will be over-the-moon excited if you subscribe to my newsletter, which is still called Nourishing Words, now here hosted by Substack.
-You will be supporting the writing of my next book, a guide for teens and young adults.
-You will also be becoming part of a community of people who care about healing relationships with food, body, and self.
-The majority of my writing is free, but there are some benefits to being a paid subscriber for only $4.17 per month, less than most lattes.
+You will support the writing of my next book, a guide for teens and young adults.
+You will also become part of a community of people who care about healing relationships with food, body, and self.
+Most of my writing is free, but there are some benefits to being a paid subscriber for only $4.17 per month, less than most lattes.

 I hope you will enjoy being part of a community that supports healing and helps you thrive and feel nourished on a whole-self level.
 The world needs your unique gifts more than ever.